Quick Details

 How do I get to the starting location?

-By Metro: The nearest Metro station is Waterfront (green line), a 5-minute walk from our starting point in front of Arena Stage.
+By Metro: Waterfront Station (green line) is a 5-minute walk from our starting point in front of Arena Stage.

 By Car: Street parking is limited and restricted to two hours, though inconsistently enforced.
 Nearby parking garages include: